Sterling slumps ahead of BoE decision after Fed hikes rates again

 The dollar's rise was particularly pronounced against the pound, with traders selling sterling in expectation the BoE would strike a less aggressive tone than the Fed.

-Investors' attention now turns to the BoE, which is also widely expected to raise borrowing costs by an historically large 75 bps to 3%.
+The BoE was widely expected to raise borrowing costs by an historically large 75 bps to 3% later on Thursday (1200 GMT).
+Yet some analysts said there was a slim possibility of a smaller 50 bps hike, given that the BoE is grappling with a weak economy and uncertainty about fiscal policy.

-"We expect the BoE to signal that a larger hike today is unlikely to be the first of a series of larger hikes and that market expectations for further hikes are likely still too aggressive," said Lee Hardman, currency analyst at MUFG, in a note to clients.
+"We expect the BoE to signal that a larger hike today is unlikely to be the first of a series of larger hikes," said Lee Hardman, currency analyst at MUFG, in a note to clients.
 "It should encourage a weaker pound."

-Unlike the Fed, the BoE is grappling with a sharply slowing UK economy and the aftermath of the government's disastrous mini-budget, which rocked bond markets and the pensions sector in September and October.
-New Prime Minister Rishi Sunak is also expected to soon announce tax rises and spending cuts that are likely to further weigh on growth.
+New Prime Minister Rishi Sunak has pushed back the government's fiscal statement to Nov.
+17, adding to the uncertainty around the BoE decision.
+The government is expected to announce tax rises and spending cuts, potentially further weighing on growth.

+Michael Quinn, senior trader at Monex Europe, said the drop in sterling was driven by bets that the BoE will struggle to raise rates as high as the Fed.
+Higher rates - or the expectation of them - traditionally boost a country's currency by making investments there look more attractive.

+"The story is definitely moving from central banks pivoting to central bank policy divergence.
+The fundamentals in the U.S. are certainly more robust and healthy than in Europe," he said.
+"It's a pretty grim scenario for sterling at the moment."

-The Fed's Powell signalled on Wednesday the central bank may step down the rate at which it raises borrowing costs, leaving the door open for a 50 bp hike in December.
+Powell signalled on Wednesday that the Fed may step down the rate at which it raises borrowing costs, leaving the door open for a 50 bps hike in December.
 But he also said the peak in rates was likely to end up higher than traders expect.

 ((harry.robertson@thomsonreuters.com))